SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/machine-profiles.md

 layout: redirect
 ---

-Click **Create a machine profile** at the right of the top menu bar to start the configuration of a new machine profile in the profile configurator.
+Click **Create a machine profile** at the right of the top menu bar to start the configuration of a new machine profile in the profile settings.

 >**Info:** After saving the general profile information in the first step you may skip one or more of the following steps and provide the requested information at a later point in time.